stan-dot/frameworks-comparison/README.md

 vite-project can be used as a template with no effort, just with `npx turbo gen workspace --copy` https://turbo.build/repo/docs/core-concepts/monorepos/code-generation

+developing from home over ssh might cause interfernce with the headers and errors like:
+`content length exceeded`

 ## deployment
     turbo docker deployment - standalone and `turbo prune {appname} --docker` <https://turbo.build/repo/docs/handbook/deploying-with-docker>